taikione/CarND-Behavioral-Cloning-P3/writeup_report.md

 My first step was to build a convolution neural network model similar to the NVIDIA architecture.
 <!--I thought this model might be appropriate because the car successfully drive around center of road until bridge on the simulator.-->
 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+This implied that the the model was overfitting In addition, I observed this model can't successfully drive in simulator.

-To combat the overfitting, I modified the model so that
+To successfully drive, I added the model to BatchNormalization Layer and pooling layer for reduce input size to 1/4 and another data.

 Then I ...